But there are a variety of other 3rd party services that can be integrated using the RSS feed from a campaign.

 The RSS feed is updated in real time as images are uploaded, and you can control which version of the photo, animation or video is exported to the RSS feed.
 So, for example, if you want to export the version with the Image Overlay, you can do that, or you can export the original image without the overlay.

 There are a number of services that can import images from RSS feeds.
-One method is to use a service called Zapier which imports the images and then allows you to push the images to a large number of external services.
+For example, a service called Zapier supports RSS feeds which then allow you to push the images to an even larger number of external services.

 Step 1: Getting the RSS Feed

 - Select the options to filter which images you want in the RSS feed, for example select "favorite" in the "Show by Moderation" dropdown to include feed images that you have marked as a favorite during moderation.

 - Click to "Generate RSS feed from this search".

 - Select image options in pop-up and then click "Open RSS Feed in New Window"

 Step 2: Copy URLAfter you have clicked to Generate the RSS Feed, let the URL load in the browser (it generates a key as it loads).
 Then copy the URL from the browser address bar.